-- A. Section 01 70 00 Execution and Closeout Requirements: Requirements for application examination. - B. Verify that surfaces and Site conditions are ready to receive Work. - C. Verify that deck is supported and secure. - D. Verify that deck is clean and smooth, free of depressions, waves, or projections, properly sloped to drains, valleys, or eaves, and suitable for installation of roof system. - E. Verify that substrate is acceptable to membrane manufacturer. - F. Verify that deck surfaces are dry and free of snow or ice. - G. Verify that roof openings, curbs, pipes, sleeves, ducts, and vents are solidly set and that wood cant strips wood nailing strips and reglets are in place.
+- A. Section 01 70 00 Execution and Closeout Requirements: Requirements for application examination. - B. Verify that surfaces and Site conditions are ready to receive Work. - C. Verify that deck is supported and secure. - D. Verify that deck is clean and smooth, free of depressions, waves, or projections, properly sloped to drains, valleys, or eaves, and suitable for installation of roof system. - E. Verify that substrate is acceptable to membrane manufacturer. - F. Verify that deck surfaces are dry and free of snow or ice. - G. Confirm dry deck by moisture meter with moisture content acceptable to roofing manufacturer. - H. Verify that adjacent precast concrete roof members do not vary more than 1/4 inch in height. - I. Verify that roof openings, curbs, pipes, sleeves, ducts, and vents are solidly set and that wood cant strips, wood nailing strips and reglets are in place.